Strong as They Need to Be

 .
 For the phenomenon of "As Big As They Need To Be", see Artists Are Not Architects

 Anime and Manga

-- Asuka, in the End Of Evangelion, manages to kill (sorta) NINE EVANGELIONS.
+- Asuka, in the End of Evangelion, manages to kill (sorta) NINE EVANGELIONS.
 Each with the ability to fly, and each armed with a massive greatsword that can turn into a replica Lance of Longinus and ignore any AT Field.
 With only 20 seconds for each, due to her power cord being cut.
 Armed only with a short knife.
-After having just wiped out a small army of a battleship, several tank battalions, a couple of artillery brigades and a few more VTOL gunships, AND tanking an N2 Missile.
+After having just wiped out a small army of a battleship, several tank battalions, a couple of artillery brigades, a few more VTOL gunships, AND tanking an N2 Missile.
 Then subverted, as they were faking being defeated.

-- In Dragon Ball (particullary Dragon Ball Z), this is very common.
+- In Dragon Ball (particularly Dragon Ball Z), this is very common.
 One character is beaten, and a few moments later (without any chance of training), he is so much stronger that he can beat the guy who has just defeated him without even sweating.
 This is justified for the Saiyans after the first arc with a technique called "Zenkai", basically that "Saiyans get stronger after being put near death".
 More often than not, a Zenkai gets a Saiyan to equal or slightly exceed the power of the next opponent they face.
 That opponent then often reveals another form, and beats them again.

 - Bleach's Ichigo.
 For a large amount of time during the Bount Arc, Ichigo is unable to use his Bankai, for very loose reasons.
 Then once he is able to, he still isn't as strong as the last time, despite being immune to the spirit damping effects of the real world.